HarishDubbaka/Docker-k8s/Day13/Readme.md

 - **Manager Nodes**
   - Manage the Swarm cluster
-  - Maintain cluster state
+  - Maintain cluster state (using Raft consensus)
   - Schedule services
   - Assign tasks to worker nodes

 - **Worker Nodes**
   - Run application containers
   - Execute tasks assigned by managers
-  - Do not manage the cluster
+  - Do not manage cluster state

-> A manager node can also act as a worker node by default.
+> By default, a manager node can also run workloads as a worker.

 ---